-Figure 32 Goudhurst High Street is the road that concerns the most residents (79%).
+Figure 33 Goudhurst High Street is the road that concerns the most residents (79%).

-273. Our questionnaire revealed that;
+264. Our questionnaire revealed that;

-- 90% of our residents do not feel safe when walking, cycling or riding on the main roads in the Parish: - 63% of our residents do not feel safe when walking, cycling or riding on the country roads: and
+- 90% of our residents do not feel safe when walking, cycling or riding on the main roads in the Parish: - 63% of our residents do not feel safe when walking, cycling or riding on the country roads: and - 71% of our residents do not feel safe when walking, cycling or riding in our villages.

-53 Questionnaire Q23
+50 Questionnaire Q23